 The City awarded construction contracts for work to begin on the Sidewalk Repair Project and the Glenoaks Bridge Fencing Project.
-Construction is expected to be
+Construction is expected to be completed in 2023.

-Y CONSTRUCTED A NEW WATER INFILTRATION SYSTEM
+THE CITY CONSTRUCTED A NEW WATER INFILTRATION SYSTEM

 A RESURFACING PROJECT IMPROVED A CITY STREET